bnarath/YouTube_Trending/README.md

-**For six of ten countries, the majority of videos trend for a single day.In Korea, just under half of videos trend for 2 to 5 days whereas over half of videos in India trended for that interval.
+**For six of ten countries, the majority of videos trended for a single day.
+In Korea, just under half of videos trended for 2 to 5 days whereas over half of videos in India trended for that interval.
 US and UK are outliers amoung the countries as the majority of videos that trended in these countries did so for more than five days.**

 ![Days_By_countries](youtube-trending/Image/Days_Videos_Trended_by_Country.png)

 <hr>

-**Maximum Trending days per Country**
+**The maximum number of days video trended per Country was as follows:**
 - Videos trend in UK from 1 to 38 days
 - Videos trend in US from 1 to 29 days
 - Videos trend in India from 1 to 10 days